tomb-keeper/graph-neural-networks-lifelong-learning/README.md

 ## Setup and Installation

 Detailed instructions for setting up and installing the necessary dependencies are included.
 A Python virtual environment is recommended for this purpose.
-The main requirem
+The main requirements are: pytorch, dgl, torch-geometric, numpy, scipy, pandas, matplotlib, seaborn and scikit-learn.

+## Datasets

+The datasets used in the